MoveInc/coding_exercise/README.md

-# Anagram Finder REST Exercise
+# Anagram Finder REST Exercise, Java Edition

 This notional exercise implements a basic REST service which returns all anagrams of a given word based on an internal word dictionary.
 At least, that's what it's _supposed_ to do.
 Continue reading for more details.